Elsevier Author Aid Human Diseases Collection, part 2 (Monogenic Rare Diseases)

 Description

 -----> Human Disease Author Aid Collection combines information about rare and common diseases in standardized, easy-to-navigate overview templates and tables.
 It includes clinical, molecular, and pharmacological data from several Elsevier's and public sources.
 Tables are planned to be updated quarterly. -----> Author Aid Templates can be a helpful guide for authors, researchers, clinicians, and students, especially those interested in rare diseases, because it highlights updates and findings from several sources on one page. -----> Each disease template overview includes 6 sections: Terminology; Epidemiology/Demographics; Clinical presentation/Diagnosis; Etiology/Pathology (genetics, biomarkers, pathways); Treatment/Follow-Up; Case studies.
-Each subset of data is linked to a list of publications with relevant citations. -----> Monogenetic Rare Diseases (Human Disease Author Aid Collection, Part 2) In the current part, monogenetic rare diseases were chosen based on their classification, prevalence, and degree of data availability.
-By "monogenetic" we mean diseases that are caused by one or few known mutations.
+Each subset of data is linked to a list of publications with relevant citations. -----> Monogenic Rare Diseases (Human Disease Author Aid Collection, Part 2) In the current part, monogenic rare diseases were chosen based on their classification, prevalence, and degree of data availability.
+By "monogenic" we mean diseases that are caused by one or few known mutations.
 We considered worldwide point prevalence between <1/10 or 100 thousand (worldwide) as a criterion for filtering most significant rare diseases.
-Contents A) Curated templates about monogenetic rare diseases: • Achondroplasia • Facioscapulohumeral dystrophy • Familial Mediterranean fever • Hereditary breast and ovarian cancer syndrome • Huntington disease • Congenital hypothyroidism • Rett syndrome • Usher syndrome • Wilson’s disease • Wiskott-Aldrich syndrome B) Automatically collected information about additional 21 Rare monogenetic diseases. -----> PLEASE download files to read them and open the links!
+Contents A) Curated templates about monogenic rare diseases: • Achondroplasia • Facioscapulohumeral dystrophy • Familial Mediterranean fever • Hereditary breast and ovarian cancer syndrome • Huntington disease • Congenital hypothyroidism • Rett syndrome • Usher syndrome • Wilson’s disease • Wiskott-Aldrich syndrome B) Automatically collected information about additional 21 Rare monogenic diseases. -----> PLEASE download files to read them and open the links!

 Files